Translation-Commons/lang-nav/public/data/census/README.md

 ## Step 5: Plug it in

-Add the new filename to the `censusList.txt` file in this directory.
+Put the new `.tsv` file in the appropriate directory (official, unofficial, or another subfolder to group common sources).
+Add the new file's filename to the `censusList.txt` file in its directory.
 Test out that the new data is loaded by running the project locally (instructions in the [README](/README.md)).

 Check the census table view at your local domain eg. `https://localhost:5173/lang-nav/data?objectType=Census&view=Table` to make sure your new censuses appear and there are roughly as many languages as you expected.
 Noting that `mis`/`und`/`mul` languages have already been filtered out.